JaredCorduan/CIPs/CIP-1694/README.md

 together with a sufficient SPO vote, is sufficient to initiate a hard fork.
 No other actions are possible during the bootstrap phase.

-The bootstrap phase ends when **either** of the following occurs:
+The bootstrap phase ends when a given number of epochs has elapsed, as specified in the next ledger era configuration file.
-1. a sufficient amount of stake is delegated to DReps
-2. a given number of epochs has passed (likely to be a number of months after the hard fork)
+This is likely to be a number of months after the hard fork.

+Moreover, there will be an interim Constitutional committee, also specified in the next ledger era configuration file, whose term limits will be set to expire when the bootstrap phase ends.
+The rotational schedule of the first non-bootstrap committee could be included in the constitution itself.
+Note, however, that since the constitutional committee never votes on new committees, it cannot actually enforce the rotation.

 #### Final safety measure, post bootstrapping